Grand Challenges in Social Physics: In Pursuit of Moral Behavior

 We argue that this is a far-reaching direction for future research that can help us answer fundamental questions about human sociality.
 Why did our societies evolve as they did?
 What moral principles are more likely to emerge?
 What happens when different moral principles clash?
 Can we predict the break out of moral conflicts in advance and contribute to their solution?
 These are amongst the most important questions of our time, and methods of statistical physics could lead to new insights and contribute toward finding answers.

-M. Perc, V. Capraro, Grand Challenges in Social Physics: In Pursuit of Moral Behavior, Front.
-Phys.
-(2018)
+V. Capraro, M. Perc, Grand Challenges in Social Physics: In Pursuit of Moral Behavior, Frontiers in Physics (2018)